« Back to Spotlights

 • Nearby hotels: The Station Inn (Pawling); Curry Estate (Hopewell Junction).

 • Dates: Friday, Oct.
-10–Monday, Oct.
-13 (4 days, 1 day of PTO)
+9–Monday, Oct.
+12 (4 days, 1 day of PTO)

 • Destination: Beacon

-• Friday: Beacon’s Main Street corridor is walkable and trendy, with an assortment of restaurants, shops, art galleries and boutique hotels.
+• Friday (PTO): Beacon’s Main Street corridor is walkable and trendy, with an assortment of restaurants, shops, art galleries and boutique hotels.
 It is within walking distance of the Beacon Metro-North train station, so getting there from Westchester and the five boroughs is a snap!
 There is so much to see and do in Beacon, like admiring amazing works of contemporary art at Dia Beacon.
 This extraordinary collection of artwork from the 1960s to the present is housed in a former Nabisco box-printing factory and is one of the jewels of Beacon's vibrant arts scene.
 Among the artwork on long-term view at Dia Beacon is "Shadows" by Andy Warhol, which is a single painting composed of 102 separate canvases.
 At Happy Valley Arcade Bar, you can play fully functioning vintage arcade game consoles and pinball tables; test your skills in Pac-Man, Frogger, Centipede or Asteroids while you sip a craft brew or a signature cocktail.
 Head to The Vinyl Room to enjoy tasty tapas and a selection from the curated beverage menu, then browse through their collection of more than 2,500 records and try your luck on their vintage video game consoles.
 Enjoy local craft beers at the Two Way Brewing Company, Pillow and Oats Brewing, Industrial Arts Brewing Company, or the Hudson Valley Brewery.
 Satisfy your sweet tooth at Glazed Over Donuts or Five Pennies Creamery.
 The options are endless!

 • Saturday: The fall foliage will set the Hudson highlands ablaze with color, making this the perfect time of year to take a trip to Bannerman Castle on Pollepel Island in the Hudson River.
 Climb aboard the Estuary Steward tour boat at the Beacon dock (located right next to the Beacon train station) and enjoy a gentle, scenic ride to the island, where you can tour the remains of the Scottish-style castle, which was constructed by military surplus dealer Francis Bannerman to contain his vast inventory in the early 1900s.
 You’ll learn about a fascinating slice of local history and see breathtaking scenery all in one excursion.
 In the evening, dine with gorgeous waterfall views at The Roundhouse, an industrial-chic boutique hotel that features a new American restaurant with a focus on seasonal, locally sourced ingredients.